 You’ve probably heard about how most people don’t end up sticking to their New Year’s Resolutions.
 They buy gym memberships in January, go a handful of times and then stop bothering.
 Or they decide to eat more healthily, that lasts about a week, and then they revert back to their default state.

 A few years ago, I discovered a fun and easy way to make New Year’s Resolutions more likely to stick.
-And that’s simply to start them a week or two early.
+And that’s simply to start them a week early.

 The problem with New Year’s Resolutions is that we give them far too much weighting in our collective culture.
 It feels a ‘big deal’ to make a vow to ourselves that we’ll do this ‘big’ thing from January 1st and keep it up for the whole year.